EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/10_transitions/README.md

 Use **0.4s** while you work.
 You are trying to see them, not to ship them.

+→ **Done when** the three sets exist, each with its active declaration and its invisible from/to states.

 ### 2. The tab switcher — `src/components/TabsPanel.vue`

 Wrap the `<component :is>` in a `<Transition name="fade" mode="out-in" appear>`.